Today we are debunking a few myths about MSc in Project Management program through this blog.

 Studies state that in the coming years, the demand for skilled project management professionals is going to double or maybe even quadruple.
 Therefore, we can say that the field of project management as a potential career is opening up big time.

 The demand for senior-level talent in this field has opened up ways in which people can expand their skill sets.
 And this for sure is the best time to get yourself a postgraduate degree in Project Management.
 But even with so much demand and popularity, there are still many myths that are floating around about this industry.

 This is a relatively new myth that has come into being.
-With technologically advancing at almost light speed, people have started to believe that eventually, software will come up which will replace project manager roles.
+With technologically advancing at almost light speed, people have started to believe that eventually, the software will come up, which will replace project manager roles.
 But the reality is far from it.

-The truth is that the project manager roles require soft skills like leadership and communication skills.
+The truth is that the project manager’s roles require soft skills, like leadership and communication skills.
 Especially with the business world slowly shifting to the remote working culture, these skills are becoming more valuable.
 And it is very unlikely that any software can acquire these skills.
 Thus, you can easily sit back and relax and start working on your Project Management career.

 This myth is one of the most debated ones.
 A lot of people believe that doing an MBA in project management opens up more doors of opportunity.
 The simple answer to this is it depends on you.
 And before you make a decision, you need to do thorough research about both the courses.

 An MBA in Project Management degree is more prevalent.
 An MBA degree will help sharpen your leadership skills and teach you a lot about the bigger picture of the business world.
 It focuses more on aspects like business analytics, human resource management, etc. although the degree holds high regard in the eyes of recruiters, it won’t give subject-specific knowledge.